jdonald/firefox-armhf/README.md

 but this flow has since been revised for a Debian Stretch amd64 container targeting Raspbian.

+The instructions below are for a recent major release such as Firefox 65.0.
+To build Firefox ESR 60.0, see **esr.md**.

 Trusty-specific notes have been moved to **trusty.md**.

 This is not regularly tested with continuous integration, so if you attempt